Liyubov/bike-sharing/README.md

 - analysis of trajectories is described in bikes_mobility_analysis_trajectories folder

 The project on data analysis is updated on gitlab.
 Contact Liubov if you want to hear the details: liubov.tupikina (at) cri-paris.org

+## Main research question

+1. Where to more optimally place stations to allow more regular distribution of bicycles?
+2. How to design indicators of bicycle systems in order to monitor the bicycle sharing system on collective and individual level?